synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 // @public
 export class NgDiagramViewportService extends NgDiagramBaseService {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen centerOnNode(nodeOrId: string | Node_2): void;
+    centerOnNode(nodeOrId: string | Node_2): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen centerOnRect(rect: Rect): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen clientToFlowPosition(clientPosition: Point): Point;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen clientToFlowViewportPosition(clientPosition: Point): Point;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen flowToClientPosition(flowPosition: Point): Point;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    centerOnRect(rect: Rect): void;
+    clientToFlowPosition(clientPosition: Point): Point;
+    clientToFlowViewportPosition(clientPosition: Point): Point;
+    flowToClientPosition(flowPosition: Point): Point;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen moveViewport(x: number, y: number): void;
+    moveViewport(x: number, y: number): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen moveViewportBy(dx: number, dy: number): void;
+    moveViewportBy(dx: number, dy: number): void;
     scale: Signal<number>;
     viewport: Signal<Viewport>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen zoom(factor: number, center?: Point | undefined): void;
+    zoom(factor: number, center?: Point | undefined): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
-    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
-    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters zoomToFit(options?: {
+    zoomToFit(options?: {
         nodeIds?: string[];
         edgeIds?: string[];